 Are English Wills valid abroad?

 Although most countries have succession laws, Wills and probate rules are vastly different depending on what country you own property in.
-For example, while under English law testators can leave their property to whoever they want, many European countries, South American, and Middle Eastern countries operate ‘forced heirship’ rules which restrict how a testator can distribute their property after death.
+For example, while under English law testators can leave their property to whoever they want, many European, South American, and Middle Eastern countries operate ‘forced heirship’ rules which restrict how a testator can distribute their property after death.
 Therefore, an English Will which is valid in the UK may actually be invalid in another country.

 Until relatively recently, most European countries would allow UK nationals to apply English probate laws to any property they own there.
 However, the treatment of Wills across Europe has changed dramatically in the past few years with the introduction of a piece of European Union legislation called the Brussels IV.